(Updated on 1/5/2020)

-Carbohydrates are one of the main parts of our daily food intake.
+Carbohydrates are one of the main parts of our nutrition.
 They provide us with sugar and subsequently with energy.

-Some experts blame carbs for the increasing number of obese individuals.
-Large number of individuals in our society are hooked and addicted to carbs, primarily the sugary ones.
+That said, some experts blame carbs for the increasing number of obese individuals.
+Particularly because a large number of individuals in our society are hooked and addicted to carbs, primarily the sugar enriched products.

 What are carbohydrates?